overture-stack/website/markdown/documentation/song/installation/configurations/profiles.md

 title: Run Profiles
 ---

- [Spring Profiles](https://docs.spring.io/spring-boot/docs/1.2.0.M1/reference/html/boot-features-profiles.html) are used to configure the Song Server for running in various environments.
+ <a href="https://docs.spring.io/spring-boot/docs/1.2.0.M1/reference/html/boot-features-profiles.html" target="_blank" rel="noopener noreferrer">Spring Profiles</a> are used to configure the Song Server for running in various environments.
 With Spring profiles, you can customize settings based on your specific deployment scenario.
 For instance, you can enforce strict security measures in production while relaxing them in test deployments.

 For Songs configuration, you will need to specify the active profiles within your enviroment variables file (`.env`).
 Descriptions of the profiles available to Song are provided here.
 Depending on the type of configuration, some profiles are required to run and some are optional.